Ev-Bro/glossary/ai-glossary.md

 **Node:** A node is a computational point within a neural network that processes inputs and forwards the output to subsequent layers.

-**One Shot:** A learning approach where a model is trained on a single example or instance to make predictions or decisions.

 **Open Weights:** The practice of sharing the weights of pre-trained models with the public or research community to facilitate research, transparency, and application development without the need for extensive computational resources.

 **Parameters**: The adjustable elements in a model that the learning algorithm optimizes to fit the data.